 The number one thing that kills marketing campaigns is not the creative, not the targeting, and not the budget.
 It's the timeline.
-Business owners approve ad spend on a Monday expecting their phone to ring by Wednesday.
-When it doesn't, they pull the budget, blame the agency, and conclude that "ads don't work."
+Business owners approve ad spend on Monday expecting their phone to ring by Wednesday.
+When it doesn't, they pull the budget, blame the agency, and conclude that ads don't work.

 They do work.
 But not in two weeks.
 Here is what the first 90 days actually look like, and why understanding this changes everything.

 Every major marketing channel has a ramp period.
-This is not a marketing agency excuse.
-It is a function of how the platforms, algorithms, and buyer psychology actually work.
+This is not an agency excuse.
+It's a function of how the platforms, algorithms, and buyer psychology actually work.

 Paid ads need data.
 Facebook and Google's algorithms need time to learn who converts for your business.
 In the first two to four weeks, the platform is experimenting.
-It is testing your creative against different audience segments, learning what time of day your leads convert, figuring out which placements perform.
-That process takes impressions.
-It takes clicks.
-It takes conversions.
-Without enough data, the algorithm is guessing, and your results will be inconsistent.
+It's testing your creative against different audience segments, learning what time of day your leads convert, figuring out which placements perform.
+That process takes impressions, clicks, and conversions.
+Without enough data, the algorithm is guessing.

 SEO is even slower.
 New content takes weeks to get indexed, weeks more to rank, and months to build the topical authority that drives consistent organic traffic.
 The businesses showing up on page one of Google right now started that work six months ago.